Last Updated on January 24, 2022 by Corinne Schmitt

 - 2 small mixing bowls: One for the sauce and another for the egg

-- 2 shallow dishes: For the cornstarch and panko
+- 2 shallow bowls: For the cornstarch and panko

 - Dipping sauce bowls: To portion out sauce for each person without worrying about double dippers